pcarbo/kyoto/README.md

 to risk of complex diseases, here we will investigate these methods for mapping quantitative trait loci (QTLs) in mice, and specifically advanced intercrosses of inbred mouse laboratory strains.
-We will try to get a better appreciation for the features of these approaches, and when they might be useful, and how to interpret the results of the analyses.
+We will try to develop a better appreciation for the features of these approaches, when and why these approaches might be useful, and how to interpret the results of the analyses.

+What we will **not** do in this module is explore the mathematics of these methods, at least not in detail.
+Understanding the mathematical fundamentals of these methods is certainly important, but here we are exploring the features of these methods **by example**.

 An advanced intercross population has several features that make it well-suited for exploring data analysis methods for genetic association studies.
-These features include: (1) the patterns of linkage disequilibrium are fairly predictable; (2) all observed alleles are common; and (3) in all cases we can trace an allele to one of the two inbred founders.
+These features include: (1) the patterns of linkage disequilibrium are fairly predictable; (2) all observed alleles are common; (3) environmental conditions are expected to play a smaller role given that the environment is well-controlled; and (4) perhaps most significantly for the purposes of this module, in all cases we can trace an allele to one of the two inbred founders.
 As a result, the genetic markers tell us directly whether alleles from a given pair of individuals are identical-by-descent (IBD), while in general (e.g. in human studies) we cannot make such an inference.

 ![Transmission of alleles in F2 cross.](figures/intercross.gif)
 **Illustration of the transmission of alleles in an F2 intercross.**